-This is mainly because the values of Creatine shown therein, are included in the protein values.
+This happens mainly because the values of Creatine presented there, are included in the protein values.

-In other words, this supplement has 84% of protein, in which 9.2% is composed of Creatine, not complete protein.
+In other words, this supplement has 84% of protein, of which 9.2% are made up of Creatine, and not complete protein.

-This would theoretically mean that it was a concentrated Whey of 75%, not 84%, but the truth is that the concentration of pure protein is even lower, since more free amino acids were added in addition to Creatine.
+This would theoretically mean that it was a concentrated Whey with 75%, and not 84%, but the truth is that the concentration of pure protein is even lower, as more free amino acids were added in addition to Creatine.

-It is presented for every 100g of pure protein and not for 100g of supplement.
+It is presented per 100g of pure protein and not per 100g of supplement.

-The aminogram is the best way to check the quality of a protein, and this is where it is easily discovered that Whey Prime 2.0 is not a good product.
+The aminogram is the best way to check the quality of a protein, and this is where it is easy to discover that Whey Prime 2.0 is not a good product.

-The addition of (a lot) Glycine is evident, and while a normal concentrated Whey has between 1g and 2g of this amino acid, Whey Prime 2.0 has approximately 8g.
+The addition of (a lot of) Glycine is evident, and while a normal concentrated Whey contains between 1g and 2g of this amino acid, Whey Prime 2.0 has approximately 8g.

-Another problem is due to the fact that it does not count the value of Creatine, which, as we saw above, is counted as protein.
+Another problem is the fact that it does not take into account the value of Creatine, which, as we saw above, is counted as protein.

-If we add the amount of Creatine and Glycine, we are about 16g less complete protein.
+If we add the amount of Creatine and Glycine, we are already at around 16g of complete protein less.

-While Glycine appears in the aminogram, Creatine does not, although its amount is revealed.
+While Glycine appears in the aminogram, Creatine does not, although its quantity is revealed.

-This makes it impossible to know for sure the actual amount of amino acids in this supplement, however, it is possible to make an estimate assuming the 9.2% of Creatine.
+This makes it impossible to know for sure the real amount of amino acids in this supplement, however, it is possible to make an estimate assuming 9.2% of Creatine.

-Here are the values of BCAA's theoretical values for the 84g of protein presented by the brand, and the estimated values taking into account the 9.2% of Creatine.
+Here are the values for BCAA's theoretical values for the 84g of protein presented by the brand, and the estimated values taking into account the 9.2% of Creatine.

 Which of these is the correct value?

-None of them, since we do not know the quantity of Taurine, but most likely the closest will be the second.
+None of them, since we don't know the amount of Taurine, but most likely the closest will be the second.

-With about 15.8% of BCAA's, this supplement presents a quantity of BCAA's that disappoints, although it is a significant improvement over the original version.
+With around 15.8% of BCAA's, this supplement presents a disappointing amount of BCAA's, although it is a significant improvement in relation to the original version.

-Again, it is important not to forget that the dose of Taurine is not revealed, and therefore, the value of both BCAA's and essential amino acids will in practice be inferior, although it is not possible to determine how much.
+Once again, it is important not to forget that the dose of Taurine is not revealed, and therefore, the value of both BCAAs and essential amino acids will in practice be lower, although it is not possible to determine how much.

-These are the values for the unflavored version, with flavor being slightly higher.
+These are the values for the unflavored version, with the flavored version being slightly higher.

-It is not an expensive supplement, especially when compared to products like ON Gold Standard, or other well-known brands, but it is also not the cheapest on the market.
+It is not an expensive supplement, especially when compared to products like ON's Gold Standard, or other well-known brands, but it is also not the cheapest on the market.

 Where to buy

-You can easily find Whey Prime 2.0 here and using the code GVIRTUAL you still get 10% discount.
+You can easily find Whey Prime 2.0 here and by using the code GVIRTUAL you can also get a 10% discount.